-While trying to beat addiction on your own is admirable, often it’s not enough.
-Though getting sober on your own is possible, it’s the staying sober part that most people need help with.
-After years of substance abuse, your brain chemistry changes in a way that disrupts the normal function of a person’s decision-making process, inhibitions, and risk vs. reward analysis.
+While trying to beat addiction independently is admirable, often it’s not enough.
+Though getting sober on their own is possible, it’s the staying sober part that most people need help with.
+After years of substance abuse, the brain chemistry changes in a way that disrupts the normal function of a person’s decision-making process, inhibitions, and risk vs. reward analysis.

-What are the Dangers of Going through Withdrawal Alone?
+Dangers of Going through Withdrawal Alone.
 How Can Rehab Help?

-Are There Other Things that Can Help a Person Get Through Withdrawals Without the Use of Medication?
+What Can Help A Person Go Through Withdrawals Without the Use of Medication?

-If you don’t want to use medication, or don’t think your addiction is severe enough to need it, it is still smart to put yourself in a recovery facility when going through the most intense stages of withdrawals because the people in charge of caring for you have seen it all—they know what symptoms you’re experiencing, what’s going to come next, and how to best relieve symptoms with different “home remedies” or over-the-counter medications you might not have thought to use.
+If one doesn’t want to use medication, or doesn’t think the addiction is severe enough to need it, it is advised to start treatment in a recovery facility when going through the most intense stages of withdrawals because the people in charge of caring have seen it all—they know what symptoms one is experiencing, what’s going to come next, and how to best relieve symptoms with different “home remedies” or over-the-counter medications one might not have thought to use.
 Vitamin supplements, hot showers, and sunlight are three things besides rest, staying hydrated, and proper nutrition, that can help ease the symptoms of withdrawals.

 Involvement in support programs is important for two reasons:

-1) They can help you get sober, and stay sober, long enough for you see that while you were in active use, you were not reaching your full potential as a human being.
+1) They can help to get sober, and stay sober, long enough for one sees that while one was in active use, one was not reaching full potential as a human being.

-2) They can teach you ways to build value into your sobriety.
+2) They can teach the ways to build value into the sobriety.

-As we’ve said before, getting sober is one thing—staying sober is another.
-Recovery is about more than just “being sober”; it’s about building value into your sobriety.
-Just like anything else you ever have and ever will call ‘yours,’ if it doesn’t have value, you won’t keep it.
-This applies to your sobriety as well.
+Getting sober is one thing—staying sober is another.
+Recovery is about more than just “being sober”; it’s about building value into the sobriety.

 “Train the Body and the Mind Will Follow”

-A part of successful recovery is eventually coming to a point where you realize that you are no longer going through the process for external reasons, but internal ones.
+A part of successful recovery is eventually coming to a point where one realizes that one is no longer going through the process for external reasons, but internal ones.
 This is why programs like AA and NA say things like “Train the body and the mind will follow.”
-Sometimes, it first takes surrendering control to truly get it back.
+Sometimes, it first takes surrendering control to get it back truly.

-Doing things like attending meetings and groups, religious ceremonies, or structured activities and events force your body to act differently, even though your mind is still damaged.
-Getting your body into these new patterns of action is a great first step.
-Eventually, your mind will begin to understand the significance of the activities you’re participating in, and by then, you may find yourself doing them because you want to, not because you have to.
+Doing things like attending meetings and groups, religious ceremonies, or structured activities and events force the body to act differently, even though the mind is still damaged.
+Getting a body into these new patterns of action is a great first step.
+Eventually, the mind will begin to understand the significance of the activities one is participating in, and by then, one may start doing them because of personal desire, not because one has to.